mirandaprivate/evalyn_asiacrypt/README.md

 If you use this codebase in academic work, please cite the paper:

-Scalable zkSNARKs for Matrix Computations: A Generic Framework for Verifiable Deep Learning
+Mingshu Cong, Sherman S. M. Chow, Siu Ming Yiu, and Tsz Hon Yuen.
+Scalable zkSNARKs for Matrix Computations: A Generic Framework for Verifiable Deep Learning.
+To appear in Asiacrypt 2025 <https://eprint.iacr.org/2025/1646>

-An appropriate BibTeX entry can be added here when available.